-Although small in size, the Town offers a full slate of municipal services: the Police Department is staffed to provide 24/7 police protection, ensuring one of the lowest crime rates in the region; the Public Works Department performs weekly refuse, recycling and yard waste collections; and Code Compliance monitors residential and commercial properties to ensure compliance with property standards, zoning rules and rental housing regulations.
+Although small in size, the Town offers a full slate of municipal services: the Police Department is staffed to provide community-oriented police protection, ensuring one of the lowest crime rates in the region; the Public Works Department performs weekly refuse, recycling, and yard waste collections; and Code Compliance monitors residential and commercial properties to ensure compliance with property standards, zoning rules, and rental housing regulations.
 The Administrative Department, located in Town Hall, handles the Town’s finance and human resource functions, in addition to the overall administration of the Town.
 The Berwyn Heights Volunteer Fire & Rescue Squad, an independent 501c (3) corporation, is one of the busiest volunteer companies on the east coast, and partners with the University of Maryland's Fire & Rescue Institute to train first responders.

 Outstanding parks and recreational amenities surround Berwyn Heights.
 Greenbelt National Park, Lake Artemesia, and the Anacostia Trails system offer year-round opportunities for hiking, biking, and nature watching.
-Other recreational destinations are nearby, such as the Ellen Linson Swimming Pool/ Herbert Wells Ice Rink, the nationally acclaimed College Park Tennis Center and the College Park Airport & Museum, the oldest continuously operating airport in the nation where the Wright brothers made history testing the first military airplanes.
-The numerous attractions of the nation's capital are within easy reach from two stations on Metro's Green Line just outside the Town’s boundaries.
+Other recreational destinations are nearby, such as the Ellen Linson Splash Park/ Herbert Wells Ice Rink, the nationally acclaimed College Park Tennis Center, and the College Park Aviation Museum, located on the grounds of the oldest continuously operating airport in the nation.
+The Wright brothers made history here testing the first military airplanes.
+Additionally, the many attractions of the nation's capital are within easy reach from two nearby stations on the Metro's Green Line.